DustinChecketts/RangeColorPlus/README.md

 # RangeColorPlus
-A World of Warcraft: Classic Era addon that highlights out-of-range skills in the action bar red.
+A World of Warcraft: Classic addon that highlights the entire skill button in the action bar when a spell is out-of-range.
+Color fully customizable using RGBA.

 RangeColorPlus is extremely lightweight and simply enhances the default out of range indicator in the action bar (coloring the hotkey number red).
-Instead, it highlights the entire skill icon so it's much easier to see.
+Instead, it highlights the entire skill icon so it's much easier to see and customizable using RGBA.

 <h4>Features</h4>
 - Minimalist addon that retains the design of the default Blizzard UI
 - Plug and play with no setup required
-- Customize the color by typing /rr and entering RGBA values
+- Customize the RGBA color by typing /rcp and entering RGBA values
 - Saves color varaibles by character

 <h4>Acknowledgements</h4>